ruben-hutter/TraceGuard/presentation/notes/thesis_presentation_notes.md

 - **Left side**: "Traditional SE explores everything hoping to find bugs"
 - **Right side**: "TraceGuard uses real-time taint tracking to prioritize"
 - **Key difference**: "Integration, not post-processing - we guide SE as it runs"
-- **Result preview**: "In our hardest test, this found 5x more vulnerabilities while exploring only 37% of the code"
 - **Transition**: "So how exactly does this work?
 Let me show you the solution..."

 ---